-Another equally important type of social protection is social insurance, which is usually contributory programme where participants make regular payments.
-It is a programme where risks are transferred to and pooled usually by government organizations.
-The benefits, eligibility requirements, and other aspects of the programme are defined by statute.
+Another equally important type of social protection is social insurance, which is usually contributory Programme where participants make regular payments.
+It is a Programme where risks are transferred to and pooled usually by government organizations.
+The benefits, eligibility requirements, and other aspects of the Programme are defined by statute.
 Explicit provision is made to account for income and expenses (often through a trust fund).
 Participation is often compulsory for particular groups.
 It covers costs related to life-course events, for example, maternity, unemployment or illness.
 Sometimes costs are matched or subsidized by the scheme provider.
 Internationally, social insurance is a prevalent form of social protection, but in Bangladesh this system is yet to be massively introduced.
 The National Social Security Strategy (NSSS) of Bangladesh puts much emphasis on introducing suitable framework of social insurance.
-The Financial Institutions Division is working on developing insurance programmes for different walks of people.
+The Financial Institutions Division is working on developing insurance Programmes for different walks of people.

-1.3.3.
 Labour Market Interventions

-Labour market interventions provide protection for poor people who are able to work, and aim to ensure basic standards and rights.
+Labour market interventions provide protection for poor people who are able to work and aim to ensure basic standards and rights.
 Interventions can be active or passive.
-Active labour market policies aim to help the unemployed and the most vulnerable find jobs, through interventions such as job centres, training, and policies to promote small and medium sized enterprises.
+Active labour market policies aim to help the unemployed and the most vulnerable find jobs, through interventions such as job centers, training, and policies to promote small and medium sized enterprises.
 Passive interventions include maternity benefits, injury compensation, and sickness benefits for those already in work, financed by the employer.
 Many poor people work within the informal sector, and some people with disabilities, the chronically ill and old may not be able to work at all, so labour market interventions cannot always reach them.

-1.3.4.
 Informal Social Protection

 Informal or traditional social protection measures have been in operation since primitive societies.
-The modern day social protection system does not fully replace or eliminate the need for informal social protection, such as reciprocal community support systems, bonding and bridging networks.
+The modern-day social protection system does not fully replace or eliminate the need for informal social protection, such as reciprocal community support systems, bonding and bridging networks.
 Either because of resource constraints or operational difficulties, certain population or geographic areas may often remain outside the coverage of formal social protection.
 The informal community-based social protection partially covers the gaps left by formal interventions.
 Such social protections are usually managed by the communities mobilizing their collective resources though there are instances of receiving external funds from the government or donors.
 The charities like zakats and alms etc. are also a type of informal social protection.
 Informal or community based social protection is regarded as a strong instrument of tackling poverty and vulnerability.
 Therefore, the formal social protection interventions need to be carefully designed so that the potential of the informal social protection is not damaged.

-1.3.5.
 Other Types of Social Protection

-Social care and support is highly complementary to social protection, and sometimes considered to be a form of social assistance.
+Social care and support are highly complementary to social protection, and sometimes considered to be a form of social assistance.
 Government or private sector subsidies are sometimes classified as social protection if they act as safety nets.
 Subsidies can keep prices low for basic goods and services consumed by the poor.
 However, subsidies are often regressive, turning out to be more beneficial for the higher income groups than the actual poor.
+Social protection is mainly about tackling some inter-connected concepts like poverty, vulnerability and marginalization.
+Therefore, it will be useful to provide brief notes on these issues.

-Poverty, Vulnerability and Marginalization
+2. Poverty, Vulnerability and Marginalization and social protection